GoodForPoC/GoodForPoC/docs/issue_template.md

 - B
 - C

-### Specifications
+### Relevant specifications

-- Device:
+- Device I was using:
-- Operating system:
+- Operating system I was using:
-- Browser:
+- Browser I was using:

 ## Screenshots

 If applicable, upload screenshots here.

+## Reviewers

+@GoodForPoC/owners @GoodForPoC/moderators

+cc additional reviewers: @username @username